Shadi432/RailwayChatbot/README.md

     FTP_PASSWORD=passwordhere
 ```

+### Generating the latest Darwin file
+If you use the command ```python python BackEnd/src/webscraper.py``` to run the webscraper you'll generate a trainUpdates.dat file which will include the xml records that darwin provides.

 # Adding to the project
 Make sure to put all new features into the src folders and it should be fine, as long as the file is labelled nicely.